 This OHMP has been prepared by SLR Consulting Limited on behalf of the Applicant.
-The OHMP is intended as a precursor to a more detailed Habitat Management Plan (HMP), which would be produced and agreed with THC, in consultation with NatureScot and SEPA, post consent, prior to the commencement of construction.
+The OHMP is intended as a precursor to a more detailed Habitat Management Plan (HMP), which would be produced and agreed with THC, in consultation with NatureScot and the Scottish Environment Protection Agency (SEPA) post consent, prior to the commencement of construction.
 It is anticipated that the production and agreement of the detailed HMP would be secured via planning condition.

-This OHMP has been prepared with reference to relevant HMP, peatland restoration and forestry guidance^{1,2,3,4,5,6}.
-It is acknowledged that NatureScot published new guidance on
+This OHMP has been prepared with reference to relevant HMP, peatland restoration and forestry guidance1,2,3,4,5,6.
+It is acknowledged that NatureScot published new guidance on peatlands in June 2023 (revised in November 2023), as such the OHMP also references this guidance.